 If this is your first time in a Medicare-Medicaid Plan, you can keep using the doctors you use now for 180 days.
-If you changed to Meridian Medicare-Medicaid Plan (MMP) from a different Medicare-Medicaid Plan, you can keep using the doctors you use now for 90 days.
-When completing the Health Risk Screening/Assessment you will be asked the names and contact information of your doctors. care coordinators will then be able to verify if your doctors are in network or out-of-network with our health plan.
+If you changed to Meridian from a different Medicare-Medicaid Plan, you can keep using the doctors you use now for 90 days.
+When completing the Health Risk Screening/Assessment you will be asked the names and contact information of your doctors.
+Care coordinators will then be able to verify if your doctors are in network or out-of-network with our health plan.

-After 90 or 180 days depending on your continuity of care period, you will need to use doctors and other providers in the Meridian Medicare-Medicaid Plan (MMP) network.
+After 90 or 180 days depending on your continuity of care period, you will need to use doctors and other providers in the Meridian network.
 A network provider is a provider who works with the health plan.
-Refer to Chapter 3, Section D, page 37 for more information on getting care.
+Refer to Chapter 3, Section D for more information on getting care.